 The village reports deferred revenues on its governmental funds balance sheet.
 Deferred revenues arise from taxes earned in the current year which are not collected until the subsequent year.
 For governmental fund financial statements, deferred revenues arise when a potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period.
 Deferred revenues also arise when resources are received before the village has a legal claim to them, as when grant monies are received prior to the incurrence of qualifying expenditures.
 In subsequent periods, when both revenue recognition criteria are met, or when the village has a legal claim to the resources, the liability for deferred revenue is removed from the balance sheet and revenue is recognized.
-The village reported \$536,191 of taxes receivable that was deferred, as of April 30, 2012.
-Of this amount, \$360,873 was unavailable, but had been earned as of April 30, 2012, and therefore, has been recognized as revenue for the government-wide financial statements.

-Proprietary and fiduciary fund financial statements (other than agency funds) are reported using the economic resources measurement focus and the accrual basis of accounting, as described previously in this note.
+Proprietary fund financial statements are reported using the economic resources measurement focus and the accrual basis of accounting, as described previously in this note.
 Agency funds follow the accrual basis of accounting, and do not have a measurement focus.

-NOTES TO FINANCIAL STATEMENTS As of and for the Year Ended April 30, 2012
+NOTES TO FINANCIAL STATEMENTS As of and for the Year Ended April 30, 2013